radiantone/pyfi/README.md

 ## Stack Tools

 The follow section shows screenshots of the tech stack UI tools.
-PYFI uses best-of-breed components in its stack and does not trry to reinvent the wheel or tackle all the needs itself (being average in all of them).
+PYFI uses best-of-breed components in its stack and does not try to reinvent the wheel or tackle all the needs itself (being average in all of them).

 ### pgAdmin